Skip to content

 }

-suspend fun doSomething(state : State<T>) : ChangedState<T>
+suspend fun ChangeableState<T>.doSomething() : ChangedState<T>

+We are now getting closer to pure functions.
+This makes writing unit tests easier because, for the same input (ChangeableState), pure functions return the same output (ChangedState).
 We will talk about that more in detail in the dedicated section about testing best practices.